Klebsiella pneumoniae is a type of bacteria that can cause a range of infections. These usually develop in hospital settings.

 If a doctor suspects that the bacteria have developed antibiotic resistance, they can order tests to determine how sensitive the bacteria are to specific antibiotics, before selecting the most effective option.

 It may be challenging for doctors to treat K. pneumoniae infections because increasingly fewer antibiotics are effective.
-Most recently, for example, some K. pneumoniae have developed resistance to carbapenems.
+Most recently, for example, some K. pneumoniae have

 People who are allergic to penicillin require a course of aztreonam or a quinolone.